Occupational Therapy Assessments

 - Housing Associations Companies

-I have made use of the Disabled Living service a number of times over the last two years, in order to support the re-housing process for customers effected by regeneration plans.
 A number of customers I have re-housed had specific mobility issues and required adaptations to their new home.
-I have always found the response time for assessments to be quick and the service excellent with full reports provided detailing the clients requirements for moving forward.
+I have always found the response time for assessments by Disabled Living to be quick and the service excellent with full reports provided detailing the clients requirements for moving forward.

 Karen McLean – Project Officer, Salix Homes